 Every park should have a dog friendly fenced area perhaps maintained by a neighborhood or businesses.
 2) Affordable housing is non existent.
 Zoning should allow for the establishment of tiny home community concepts which could help address this issue.
 Might want to consider 3 or 4 concept base clusters..all with their own dog and/ green park / garden/ picnic areas/ sidewalks: 55 plus communities geared toward our aging population, as well as the snowbirds; single and small family communities; low income subsidized.
 These ideally could be situated in prior heavy industrialized corridors which are being converted to lighter use; specifically the Standish Avenue corridor.
 There is also the Washington Park area that could incorporate a tiny home cluster.
 Might also want to think about the Winter Sport Park Area..the old deer park.
 Keep the clusters small..3 to 20 ma! x and manageable.
 3) Rent control, though not popular for landlords, might be necessary to help revitalize the downtown area and keep rentals at a level affordable for businesses and downtown workers.
 4) More senior housing in general is sorely needed.
-Affordable, pet friendly tremendous amount of opportunity for residential development.
+Affordable, pet friendly with light services and green common areas.
+The Bear River Corridor has a tremendous amount of opportunity for residential development.

 As noted above.